This traditional Persian breakfast dish is made with lentils slow-cooked with fresh aromatics and spices to create a stunning wholesome dish.

-I love eating this with some type of flatbread such as Persian Noon-e-Sangak or naan, alongside some eggs (poached, boiled or fried) and some fresh herbs as set out in the picture above.
+Serve with flatbread such as Persian Noon-e-Sangak or Sesame and Nigella Seed Flatbread.
+Pairs well with eggs (poached, boiled or fried) and some fresh herbs as set out in the picture above.
 It can also be served with rice (chelo or kateh) for a heartier meal.

 For the Adasi